-\end{theorem} See \cref{app:analysis} for the proof of \cref{the:solution}.
-Note that these weights coincide with those derived by \citet{Charnes.1988} used in \citep{Lundberg.2017} for a different optimization problem.
-The result implies that having observed the cooperative game $(N,\nu)$ in its entirety with all coalitions contained, our approach yields the exact Shapley values with no approximation error.
+See Appendix~\ref{app:analysis} for the proof of \cref{the:solution}.
+Note that the weights coincide with those derived by \cite{Charnes.1988} used in \citep{Lundberg.2017} for a different optimization problem.
+The result implies that after observing all coalitions of the cooperative game $(N,\nu)$ our approach yields the exact Shapley values with no approximation error.
 We interpret this as evidence for the soundness and theoretical foundation of our method.
-Moreover, since the result holds irregardless of the shape of $\nu$, the game can even highly deviate from being $k$-additive and our estimates will still converge to its Shapley value.
+Moreover, since the result holds irregardless of the shape of $\nu$, the game can even highly deviate from being $k$-additive and our estimates will still converge to $\phi$.
 Hence, $k$-additivity is not an assumption that our method requires but rather a tool to be leveraged.

-We conjecture that \cref{the:solution} holds also true for arbitrary degrees of $k$-additivity and leave the proof for future work due to the analytical challenge it poses.
-Worth mentioning is that the hardness of incorporating Shapley interactions of higher degree into weighted least squares optimizations has already been acknowledged by \citet{Fumagalli.2024}.
+We conjecture that \cref{the:solution} holds also true for arbitrary degrees of $k$-additivity and leave the proof for future work due to the analytical challenges.
+Worth mentioning is that the hardness of incorporating Shapley interactions of higher degree into weighted least squares optimizations has been acknowledged by \cite{Fumagalli.2024}.